There are many powerful catalysts in the market: Burlington Stores Inc. (BURL) can be one of them - The Dwinnex

 Earnings Estimates

-There are 18 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $0.93 for the current quarter, with a high estimate of $1.06 and a low estimate of $0.83, while EPS last year was $0.54.
-The consensus estimate for the next quarter is $0.69, with high estimates of $0.93 and low estimates of $0.49.
+Its stock is currently analyzed by 19 different market analysts.
+On average, analysts expect EPS of $0.5 for the current quarter, with a high estimate of $0.84 and a low estimate of $0.38, while EPS last year was $0.35.
+The consensus estimate for the next quarter is $0.82, with high estimates of $1.09 and low estimates of $0.23.

 Revenue Estimates